SkyrilHD/HP-8x70W-Hackintosh/README.md

 I decided to include this topic in the README instead of my GitHub Pages for visibility.
 Basically due to the fact that HP is preventing users from downgrade the BIOS, I recommend sticking to the oldest version if possible.
 For now, F.31 and F.61 are confirmed working.
 I would like to complete my table and it can be viewed [here](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues/10).
 Contributing to this project will help a ton :).
 If you want to know whether or not your BIOS is confirmed working, you can check [here](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues?q=label%3ABIOS+).
 If you cannot find your BIOS version, please try the EFI out and provide feedback [here](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues/new/choose).

+## NVIDIA Patches
+Starting with v4.3.13, I've added patches for NVIDIA GPUs to enable "Internal Display" in "About This Mac".
+Unfortunately, the backlight control still doesn't work as the K1000M is limited.
+Therefore it is deactivated in "System Preferences".
+Information on how to activate these patches can be found at this [link](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues/1#issuecomment-819961384).

 ## Credits